-The newchild that Jonas’s family cares for at night.
-He is sweet and adorable during the day, but has trouble sleeping at night unless Jonas puts him to sleep with some memories.
+The newchild (baby) that Jonas’s family cares for at night.
+He is sweet and adorable during the day, but he has trouble sleeping at night unless Jonas puts him to sleep with some memories.
 He and Jonas become very close.

 Jonas’s best friend.
 Asher is a fun-loving, hasty boy who usually speaks too fast, mixing up his words to the exasperation of his teachers and Jonas.
 He is assigned the position of Assistant Director of Recreation.